manuelangladatort/website/content/news/mmc-lab/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

-title: "Music, Culture, and Cognition (MCC) Lab: a new research group at the University of Oxford"
+title: "Music, Culture, and Cognition Lab: a new research group at the University of Oxford"
 summary:
 authors: []
 tags: []